There are many ways to die. There can be one reason to live and that’s enough for you to go on.

 Before I watched this, I didn’t see the trailer let alone the poster.
 I was completely clueless on what this was all about.
 I just knew that it was written by Bela Padilla.
 I loved her character in 100 Tula Para Kay Stella.
-That’s the sole reason why I agreed to see this.
+It is the sole reason why I agreed to see this.
 I love it when people are more than a pretty face.
 It’s very rare to see actors to be more than what we think they are.

-Watching the trailer now, I just realized how it’s kinda misleading?
-I mean the way others perceived it is very different than how the actual story goes.
+Watching the trailer now, I just realized how it’s kinda misleading.
+I mean, the way others perceived it is very different than how the actual story goes.
 I asked some people who hasn’t seen the movie yet what they think of it and they really thought it’s your typical romance story.
 Toni Gonzaga (Carmina) and Piolo Pascual (Mark), staying together for one “Last Night” even though they are both committed.
 Are they cheating on their partners?
 You thought.
 They broke up?
 You thought.
 Mark trying to jump off the Jones Bridge?
 Why?
 Carmina shouting for help?
 How?
 There are so much more into this.
 That’s what trailer is all about anyway.
 It should make you curious.

 If you have seen the video of The Making, you will have thought otherwise.
 You will get the gist of the story properly.
 Yes, both attempted to commit suicide, which was taken lightly.
 I also think that they romanticized it in a way.

 This scene, though, broke my heart into a million little pieces.
 Then, it went wrong.
 I was so pissed off.
 It broke the spell.
-Not that I want them dead but I don’t know???
+Not that I want them dead, but I don’t know???
 They attempted so many times and always failed and they thought it’s funny.
 I’m just???????
 Well, maybe it’s hysteria.
 That happens a lot when you are in your lowest point.

 But as the story progress, you will see the underlying message of the story.
 It was a worthwhile ride.
 You saw in the trailer when Mark said “Parang may nagawa akong tama” [It’s like I did something good].
 It was so heartfelt.
 That one single moment can add to your reasons to live.
 I’M EMO.